Since time began music has concerned itself with the notion, idea and the emotions of love.

 Thinking back upon my own life and love and the connections I made with music, I discovered that I too had concerned myself with music from an early age…..

 The first memories I had were vinyl renditions of the fairy tales, complete with awesome sound effects – the imagination ran wild.
 I remember ‘The Sound of Music’ played over and over again.
 Elvis Presley’s ‘Blue Suede Shoes’, and of course ‘The Beatles’, my sister’s all time favourites.
 Certain parts of my life has song titles attached to very specific events.
 I remember an angst moment as a teen and the comforting lyrics of the Troggs, 45 rpm vinyl, ‘You can Cry if you want to’.
 In later years, an anniversary, finding a love note, pressing ‘play’ and listening to “I’ve got you under my skin’, by Grace Knight and Vince Jones.

 Oh yes! then there was the time we moved to Johannesburg.
 I was a stay at home mum, who gymmed and studied by morn and did the ‘mummy thing’ from noon.
 The favourite song of that time, much to the horror of my two young girls, was Colour me Bad’s ‘I wanna sex you up”.
-Retrospectively, I think I was myself having some kind of revolution, in lifestyle, sexual, family roles, and of course the new physical space in which I found myself.
+Retrospectively, I think I was myself having some kind of revolution, in lifestyle, sexually, family roles, and of course the new physical space in which I found myself.

 Then came the time the whole family decided to choose a theme song for the year!
 None other than Boyzone’s, ‘No Matter What’.
 As young parents, with a young family, carving out our niche in society, we obviously felt we needed to make a statement of who we were and what we stood for.
 What an awesome year!

 “No matter what they tell us, no matter what they do, no matter what they teach us, what we believe is true.”

 The chorus echoes the strength of our family at that time …